 This Cuban Grilled Tofu Sandwich will transport you to the winding streets of Havana.
 The tofu is marinated in a zesty mojo sauce with just the right amount of sweetness and tanginess, then stuffed between toasty bread with fresh watercress, bread and butter pickles, spicy mustard, melty vegan cheese, and vegan mayo, then grilled to perfection.

 The food bowl frenzy isn’t going away anytime soon!
 Black beans, a crisp mango salsa, and cilantro lime rice are included in this Cuban-inspired dish.
 Crisp plantains, tostones, complete the dish.
 If you’re in a rush or need to pack meals to eat on the road, this is an ideal recipe to take and go.

-If you’re looking for more tasty vegetarian recipes, check out our 40 easy vegetarian meal prep ideas.
+If you’re looking for more tasty vegetarian recipes, check out my 40 easy vegetarian meal prep ideas.

 Richmond Howard started Meal Prepify in 2019 and has helped over a million people learn how to meal prep, get better at meal planning, and create a kitchen they love to use.
 He’s an avid home chef and loves to bbq, grill out, and make awesome food for family and friends.
 He’s been featured on MSN, Renaissance Periodization, and Good Financial Cents.